Juncus australis: Ecology

 Juncus australis has flowering and fruiting seasons that follow typical seasonal patterns of its temperate climate.
 The plant flowers from September to December, in synthesis with spring in the Southern Hemisphere.
 The fruiting season of Juncus australis ranges from November to May.

 The spatial pattern of dispersal is an important factor in the development of biotic communities.
 The propagation methods of Juncus australis allow for environmentally pervasive dispersal.
-The seeds are mucilaginous seeds, which disperse through attachment, water and wind.
+The seeds are mucilaginous, which disperse through attachment, water and wind.
 The mucilaginous coating provides a hydrophobic and waxy seal that assists in floatation, allowing the seeds to disperse easily through movements of water.
 Wind dispersal is aided by propagules with a high surface area to volume ratio, increasing the potential dispersal range through increased air resistance, allowing the propagules to travel further.
 Due to the various propagation methods, Juncus australis plants are easily grown from fresh seeds.

 Juncus australis is a perennial rush species, meaning that its lifespan extends beyond a single year.
 Juncus australis plants, while blooming in the spring, typically survive through the winter to bloom again the following year.